Tristan Vautier: Sports car racing

 Vautier debuted Sports Car racing while still racing open wheels, in the 2009 French GT Championship, and won on his debut race in Nogaro, teaming-up with French driver Jean-Charles Levy.

 In 2014, Vautier was hired by the Mazda factory team to race at the four endurance races of the 2014 United SportsCar Championship in a LMP2 diesel prototype.
-At the 2015 24 Hours of Daytona he joined JDC/Miller, resulting third in the Prototype Challenge class.
+At the 2015 24 Hours of Daytona, he joined JDC/Miller, resulting third in the Prototype Challenge class.

-The Frenchman has completed the 24 Hours of Spa five times for team Akka-ASP, in 2012, 2014, 2016, 2017 and 2018, finishing second overall in 2016 on an AMG-Factory backed car alongside Rosenqvist and Van der Zande.
+Vautier has completed the 24 Hours of Spa five times for team Akka-ASP, in 2012, 2014, 2016, 2017 and 2018, finishing second overall in 2016 on an AMG-Factory backed car alongside Rosenqvist and Van der Zande.
 He ended the 2016 season by winning the Blancpain GT Sprint final race in Barcelona, teamed-up with Rosenqvist.

-He returned to full-time racing in the US in 2017 with Mercedes-AMG customer Team SunEnergy1 racing, teaming-up with Team owner Kenny Habul, and Boris Said.
+Vautier returned to full-time racing in the US in 2017 with Mercedes-AMG customer Team SunEnergy1 racing, teaming-up with Team owner Kenny Habul, and Boris Said.
 Vautier set Sebring's GTD track record on his way to pole position for the 12-Hour race, before finishing on the podium after a late comeback in the closing stages.
-He also returned to the Blanpain GT Series with Team Akka-ASP, teaming-up with Mercedes driver Dani Juncadella and open wheel ace Felix Serralles, closing the season by a win in Barcelona just as he did in 2016.
+He also returned to the Blanpain GT Series with Team Akka-ASP, teaming-up with Mercedes driver Daniel Juncadella and open wheel ace Felix Serralles, closing the season by a win in Barcelona just as he did in 2016.